 - any material filed in an appeal; and

-- any minutes of the CCA Board of Governors.
+- any minutes of the Curling Canada Board of Governors.

-To the extent possible, reports, complaints, witness statements and other documents produced under these guidelines shall be held in confidence by the CCA.
+To the extent possible, reports, complaints, witness statements and other documents produced under these guidelines shall be held in confidence by Curling Canada.

-However, no absolute guarantees of confidentiality may be made by the CCA.
+However, no absolute guarantees of confidentiality may be made by Curling Canada.
 Circumstances in which information may be shared include:

 - when criminal conduct may be involved.